Uniform boundedness on extremal subsets in Alexandrov spaces: Betti numbers of extremal subsets

-In this section, we prove Theorem \ref{thm:main}(2) and Corollary \ref{cor:nonneg}(2).
-We need the stability theorem and the fibration theorem for extremal subsets (see \S\ref{sec:ex}).
-The following is a special case of these two theorems.
+We need the fibration theorem and the stability theorem of Perelman \cite{Per1}, \cite{Per2}, especially their generalizations to extremal subsets by Perelman--Petrunin \cite{PP1} and Kapovitch \cite{K}.
+The following is a special case of these two theorems (see the above references for the general statements).